 The new GSQ Lodgement Portal provides a streamlined way to lodge reports and data, in most cases using the new data submission templates.
 The new portal replaces the QDEX Reports system.

 Confidentiality period changes for minerals and coal

 The confidentiality period for minerals and coal exploration and tenure reports has changed to 5 years.
-Most reports and data older than 5 years will be eligible for public release on the GSQ Open Data Portal (from 1 January 2021, unless nominated for the optional report data resubmission process below).
+Most reports and data older than 5 years will be eligible for public release on the GSQ Open Data Portal from 1 January 2021, unless authority holders have nominated to resubmit report data.

 Option to resubmit report data

-Authority holders have the option of resubmitting minerals and coal exploration report data lodged prior to 1 October 2020 to remove commercially sensitive data.
+Authority holders were provided the option of resubmitting minerals and coal exploration report data lodged prior to 1 October 2020 to remove commercially sensitive data.

-Once we receive the list of reports, authority holders will have until 30 November 2021 to resubmit the report data in the new formats.
+Authority holders who nominated have until 30 November 2021 to resubmit the report data in the new formats.

 Search for previously submitted reports in the minerals and coal report history summary (XLSX).

 Find out more and read how to resubmit data in the Guideline: resubmitting historic minerals and coal report data (PDF, 3.6MB).